What Is a Spiritual Journey? An Insider Guide to Transformation

 And with that, we move on to Stage 1 …

-Stage 1: Departure | Self-Discovery
+Stage 1: Self-Discovery (Departure)

 In accepting the “Call to Adventure” of our spiritual journey, we begin the self-discovery process.